CodeStory/codestoryway-devoxx14be/README.md

 ```

 1. Then you execute the `Server` class, open a browser and aim it towards http://localhost:8080
-If everything goes according to plan, just about now, you'll feel less inclined to use weblo or tomcat, monday at work.
+If everything goes according to the plan, just about now, you'll feel less inclined to use weblo or tomcat, monday at work.
 I started a java program that serves content in 1 line of code and 5 minutes...

 (If you're on the fancy side of stuff, and that you change your working dir, I know *crazy*, but some of you do it, you'll have to point your working dir to the root of your app.
 It's usually done in the working dir input field in the run class dialog of your IDE)